DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 #### Conclusion

-The Inclusive Trip Planner MVP demonstrates a consistent and user-friendly approach to visual feedback.
+The Inclusive Trip Planner MVP demonstrates a user-friendly approach to visual feedback.
 From loading indicators to dynamic UI updates and fallback states, each aspect of the interface contributes to a smooth and predictable experience.
-These qualities, while subtle, are essential to the app’s overall accessibility and polish—even at this early stage of development.
+These qualities where prioritized to ensure the app’s overall accessibility and polish—even at this early stage of development.

-### 10.5.1 Database State Verification
+## 10.5 Database State Verification

 To ensure that frontend interactions were correctly persisted, each user-triggered action during the demonstration was verified directly against the backend database using DBeaver.
 This process served to confirm that operations such as saving itineraries and submitting reviews resulted in real, observable changes in the system’s state.